China's name is not China

 The Chinese people themselves have several names for their own country. 中国 zhōng guó is the official name.
 It means literally middle or central country; kingdom or region and was based on the traditional view that China is the center of the civilized world surrounded by barbarians.
 The modern form of guo 国 has the character for the precious treasure jade 玉 enclosed within a boundary.
 The old version of guo was 國 which had a spear and mouth inside an enclosure, suggesting a person proclaiming ownership of an area.

-Throughout dynastic history the formal name was linked to the dynastic name so during the last Qing dynasty the country was 大清国 dà qīng guó 'Great Qing Kingdom' and during the Ming dynasty 大明国 dà míng guó 'Great Ming Kingdom'.
+Throughout dynastic history the formal name included the dynastic name so during the last Qing dynasty the country was 大清国 dà qīng guó 'Great Qing Kingdom' and during the Ming dynasty 大明国 dà míng guó 'Great Ming Kingdom'.

 神洲 shén zhōu Divine Region is a poetic name for the country.
 More informally you may come across 祖国 zǔ guó, the motherland, or simply 我国 wǒ guó, my country.
 Emphasizing the feeling of a single community there is also 国家 guó jiā or home country as jia means home or family.